-Liquidity risk is the risk that Vhi Insurance will not have available funds to meet its obligations as they fall due.
+Liquidity risk is the risk that Vhi cannot meet its short term financial or cashflow demands.
 This could result in the forced early realisation of assets causing Vhi Insurance a financial cost.
 Factors affecting risk exposure include net cash flows, investment strategy, credit cycles, external effects on the level of interest rates and other penalties charged on early realisation of assets.
 The main liquidity risk faced by Vhi Insurance is having insufficient liquid or realisable assets to meet liabilities as they fall due over the short or medium term.
-Vhi Insurance held €15,274k in cash and short-term deposits as at 31 December 2021 (2020: €15,172k), with an additional €165,478k (2020: €200,038k) available in money market funds.
+Vhi Insurance held €25,403k in cash and short-term deposits as at 31 December 2022 (2021: €15,274k), with an additional €163,461k (2021: €165,478k) available in money market funds.